-Last century, physics invented an amazing theory, a tale of quantum waves spreading at light speed that collapsed instantly to a physical event when observed.
+Last century, physics invented a tale of quantum waves spreading at light speed that collapsed instantly to a physical event when observed.
 It made no sense because no physical wave could do that but it worked brilliantly!
-So physics decided to calculate quantum waves that spread, superpose, collide, collapse and entangle in physically impossible ways while at the same time denying those waves existed at all!
-This began the current era of fake physics, of equations that work based on theories that don’t.
-No-one noticed that quantum theory was an excellent description of how processing waves spread and restart on a network.
+No-one noticed at the time that quantum theory could be describing processing waves on a network.

 In quantum theory, we must interact with reality to observe it, as Heisenberg’s uncertainty principle implies that to observe a photon, we must change it and the symmetry of interactions implies that both parties observe.
 It follows that physical reality is like a painting that we can’t see until we paint it, on a vast landscape where many others are doing the same.
 We only see our local here and now and from this deduce the universe, but it is hubris to assume that we are the only “painters”.
 If our time and space are defined by the directions and speed that we paint, without that “painting”, time and space as we know it would no longer exist.